MicrosoftDocs/edge-developer.pt-BR/microsoft-edge/devtools-guide-chromium/network/index.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.  -->

-# <a name="inspect-network-activity-in-microsoft-edge-devtools"></a>Inspecionar a atividade de rede no Microsoft Edge DevTools
+# <a name="inspect-network-activity-in-microsoft-edge-devtools"></a>Inspecionar a atividade de rede Microsoft Edge DevTools

 Este é um tutorial prática de alguns dos recursos de DevTools mais usados relacionados à inspeção da atividade de rede para uma página.